 Hey everyone, Holly here!
 How has everyone been enjoying River?
 It’s pretty amazing right?!
 I personally love the knit versions the best!
-But because Version 1 doesn’t include pockets (because it is too much bulk with thick fabrics), I decided to add some patch pockets on the front so I still had some place to put my hands.
+But because View A doesn’t include pockets (because it is too much bulk with thick fabrics), I decided to add some patch pockets on the front so I still had someplace to put my hands.
 And because I already created a contrasting look with the sleeves, the contrasting pockets just completed the look.

-Speaking of contrasting sleeves, this pattern just begs from some contrast, doesn’t it?!
-That’s whats so great about raglan sleeves.
-The fabric I used here is a double sided scuba knit, which made it really easy – just had to flip the fabric over.
+Speaking of contrasting sleeves, this pattern just begs for some contrast, doesn’t it?!
+That’s what’s so great about raglan sleeves.
+The fabric I used here is a double-sided scuba knit, which made it really easy – just had to flip the fabric over.

 Anyway, I’m going to share how to create the patch pockets below if you’re interested.
 So read on!

 Create your patch pocket pattern piece by drawing a rectangle 6 1/2” tall by 5 1/2” wide.

 Of course, you can create a different size if you want, just remember the seam allowance – 1” along the top and 1/4” along the other sides!

 Fold the top edge in by 1” and press.

 From the right side, use a twin needle to sew just under 1” from the edge.

 Fold in the other 3 edges by 1/4” and press.
 I used pins to temporarily hold them in place.

 Now you need to place your pockets on your dress.
 This is a personal preference, so you’ll need to do some testing.
 I did this by trying the dress on and putting my hand on my thigh as if were in an invisible pocket.
 And then I placed a pin at the bottom of my fingertip.